softworkz/emby-wiki/Item-Information.md

 ### OverviewHtml
 An html version of the overview, possibly with links embedded.

+### IsOnTour
+This is for Artists and indicates if they are currently on tour.

 ### ParentIndexNumber
 Similiar to IndexNumber, this serves different purposes depending on the type of item.
 For episodes this is the season number.
 For audio files, this is the disc number.